[Last updated February 21]

 Anyone can download an archive of your account, and then have access to all your posts and interactions from the very start, in one simple command. (tools are needed to browse the archive, but of course there will be many soon).

 All your interactions (posts, likes, unlikes, follows, unfollows, etc) are recorded in your account publicly with a timestamp.
+However when you delete an interaction or a post, it’s really gone.

 And finally, medias are currently hosted on Bluesky’s cloud and are not immediately deleted when you delete a post containing medias.